Geography Department Staff

 Key Stage 4 Geography

-Geography is a popular option at GCSE and all groups are taught by specialists.
+Geography is a popular option at GCSE, and all groups are taught by specialists.
 Students follow the AQA specification.
 This GCSE Geography course enables students to appreciate the complexity of our world and the diversity of its environments, economies and cultures.
-The course builds on a number of topics studied at Key Stage 3 including tectonics, coasts, urban issues and challenges and development as well as introducing new concepts.
+The course builds on several topics studied at Key Stage 3 including tectonics, coasts, urban issues and challenges and development as well as introducing new concepts.

-The Geography course is linear, students will sit all their exams at the end of the course, there is no coursework.
+The geography course is linear, students sit all their exams at the end of the course, there is no coursework.
 There are three exams:

 |